-346-10.2 Determination of Structural Adequacy: If core strength test results are less than 500 psi below the specified minimum strength, consider the concrete represented by the cores structurally adequate.
-If the core strength test results are more than 500 psi below the specified minimum strength, the Department will consider the concrete represented by the cores structurally questionable.
+346-10.2 Determination of Structural Adequacy: If core strength test results are less than 500 psi or 10%, whichever is greater, below the specified minimum strength, consider the concrete represented by the cores structurally adequate.
+If the core strength test results are more than 10% or 500 psi, whichever is greater, below the specified minimum strength, the Department will consider the concrete represented by the cores structurally questionable.
 Submit a structural analysis performed by the Specialty Engineer.
 If the results of the structural analysis indicate adequate strength to serve its intended purpose with adequate durability, and is approved by the Department, the Contractor may leave the concrete in place subject to the requirements of 346-11, otherwise, remove and replace the LOT of concrete in question at no additional expense to the Department.